AlphonsaJo/Obsidian-Files/README.md

 # Obsidian-Files
-A repository consisting of my DSA prep codes
+A repository consisting of obsidian notes